ernesto-ca/PortfolioSite/README.md

 # Profile Site
-Own site about me and my professional career, this is the first design and has been updated until February 2nd 2023
+I developed my personal website to showcase my professional career, and have updated it as of February 2nd, 2023.
+This is the first design iteration.